rust-cuda/wg/documents/wg-application.md

 [stdsimd]: https://github.com/rust-lang-nursery/stdsimd/pulls?q=is%3Apr+nvptx+is%3Aclosed
 [rust@denzp]: https://github.com/rust-lang/rust/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Aclosed+author%3Adenzp
 [rust@peterhj]: https://github.com/rust-lang/rust/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Aclosed+author%3Apeterhj
-Regardless of recent progress, there are still a lot of questions about safety and soundness of SIMT (Single Instruction, Multiple Threads) code and they require a lot of collaboration to find solutions.

 ## What is the working group about?

 Right now, this WG is about making the already-existing Rust CUDA support minimally reliable.
 Getting a safe and production-ready development experience on Stable Rust is our primary goal!

 Also, currently a major obstacle for developing GPGPU applications and algorithms in Rust is a lack of learning resources.